mohdhaider/MyFirstSlideshow/README.md

 - Don’t comment on any of the issues or Pull Existing Requests

 This "app" is a rather simple one.
 It's only one screen divided into two areas.
-The app should display images an array of 4 elements
+The app should display images represented by their URL in an array of 4 elements
 ```
 ["https://c1.staticflickr.com/6/5615/15570202337_0e64f5046e_k.jpg",
  "https://c1.staticflickr.com/4/3169/2846544061_cb7c04b46f_b.jpg",